montygracey/mediaconverter/README.md

 # Live Site

 https://anymp3.onrender.com/
-(note that downloading youtube videos puts my account at risk of being banned, so only soundcloud links are able to be converted for now.)
-(however, running this application locally will allow both youtube and soundcloud files to be converted.)
+(Note that downloading youtube videos puts my account at risk of being banned, so only soundcloud links are able to be converted for now.
+Running this application locally will allow both youtube and soundcloud files to be safely converted.)
 ## Features

 - User authentication with JWT